Using scheduler

 4. On the Options tab, specify contains the following options:

-• Percentage of members: Select this option to specify the percentage of guest VMs that must be started up in each pool.
+• Percentage of members: Select this option to specify the percentage of hosts that must be started up in each pool.

-• Specific number of members to be started: Select this option to specify the number of guest VMs that must be started up in each pool.
+• Specific number of members to be started: Select this option to specify the number of hosts that must be started up in each pool.

 For a more detailed explanation of how to use the scheduler, please see RD Session Hosts > Using scheduler.
 The topic describes how to use scheduler with RD Sessions Hosts, but the functionality is the same.